kcoe1/A_Night_Among_The_Trees/README.md

 "pip install inputimeout"

 After all three are installed, close the terminal.
-Next, click "RUN ME!" and the game should run!!!
+Next, click "RUN ME" and the game should run!!!